 Some of the Redwood Funds invest in derivatives, which include, without limitation, total return swaps, credit default swaps, credit derivative indices, or swap instruments, as a form of leverage and/or exposure, at times.
 Important additional information about the types of derivatives and associated risks with the use of such derivatives used in the Redwood Funds is found in the respective prospectuses, which are available upon request by contacting us at operations@redwoodim.com.
 While Federal law limits the bank borrowings to one-third of a fund's assets (which includes the borrowed amount), the use of derivatives is not limited in the same manner.
 Federal law generally requires a fund to segregate or "earmark" liquid assets or otherwise cover the market exposure of its derivatives, including swap contracts.
 When utilizing leverage, the Redwood Funds will borrow money to enter into swap contracts that leverage certain of the Redwood Fund's portfolios to a significant degree.
-The Redwood Funds are diversified series of the Two Roads Shared Trust, an Investment Company registered under the Investment Company Act of 1940.
+The Redwood Funds are all diversified series of the Two Roads Shared Trust, except for the Redwood Real Estate Income Fund, whose under IMST II, both of which are Investment Company registered under the Investment Company Act of 1940.